RendaniTshinakaho/Cuttlefish/README.md

 The last thing we see in our service, is that there are a few methods that wrap business logic or validation logic.
 It is a good idea to put these into separate methods, as business logic is often re-used within an application domain.

 ######Events

 Events are very similar to commands in that they are merely carriers of information.
-In the case of commands, we wish to carry intent.
-In the case of events, we wish to carry 'what has been done'.
+In the case of commands, we wish to _carry intent_.
+In the case of events, we wish to carry _'what has been done'_.

 ```
 public class StockReceived : IEvent